 The Families First Coronavirus Response Act (“Act”) requires qualifying employers to provide paid leave for certain employees affected by the COVID-19 pandemic if those employees are unable to work or telework.
 It also expands the Family and Medical Leave Act and provides emergency federal funds for such things as COVID-19 testing, unemployment compensation, and nutrition assistance programs.
-President Donald Trump signed the Act into law on March 18, 2020.
+The Act was signed into law on March 18, 2020.
 It takes effect April 1 and expires on December 31, 2020.

 The Act requires qualifying employers to provide paid and unpaid leave to certain employees affected by the COVID-19 pandemic.
 There are two components to the Act’s sick leave provision: Emergency paid sick leave and an expansion of the Family Medical Leave Act (FMLA).
 The Act provides refundable tax credits to fund the emergency measures.
 It may also allow businesses with fewer than 50 employees to apply for an exemption if compliance would jeopardize the viability of a business.
 At this time, it’s unclear how to apply for this exemption.
 The U.S. Department of Labor is to provide additional guidelines and regulations in April 2020.

 Review the highlights and get answers to some common questions, below.